ComputationalRegulatoryGenomicsICL/cageflow/README.md

 3. Add plotting motifs around TSSs on both strands to check if a pyrimidine-purine (initiator-like) motif is present.

-4. Make a module to generate the input CSV within the pipeline, based on an input directory, and allow the user to provide a CSV as input as well (is there anything like that in the `nf-validation` plugin?).
+4. Check if the `nf-validation` Nextflow plugin or any other nf-core tools could help the user to create the input CSV.

 5. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.

+6. Rename `input_reads.sh` into `make_input_csv.sh` for clarity.

+7. Make a "metromap" schematic of the pipeline.
+See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

+8. Cite in `CITATIONS.md` all the tools that we used.

+9. Move the code base into a current nf-core template (so that anyone forking our repo could use nf-core tools to develop their derivative pipeline).

+## Possible future features

-6. Improve the `input_reads.sh` script, according to Damir's comments that he left within it.
-Rename it into `make_input_csv.sh` for clarity.
+1. Improve the `input_reads.sh` script according to Damir's comments that he left within it.

+2. Use the iGenomes repository for obtaining reference genomes: we could obtain ready-made Bowtie2 indexes from there, instead of FASTA files (http://igenomes.illumina.com.s3-website-us-east-1.amazonaws.com/README.txt).
+But we need to make sure that for a given reference genome we download only the Bowtie2 index and not the whole bundle of files (which also includes other indexes and a genome sequence). iGenomes, in general, may be tricky to use because the genomes there may be outdated or have other problems (see the notifications in the nf-core documentation: https://nf-co.re/docs/usage/reference_genomes), so I would not prioritise the use of iGenomes, although being able to download a ready-made Bowtie2 index would be very useful!

-7. Implement BSgenome forging based on a seed file specified by the user.
+3. Implement BSgenome forging based on a seed file specified by the user.
 Apart from other fields, a seed file contains a path to the directory with a FASTA file or a 2bit file to forge the BSgenome (source directory).
 Provide for amending the path to the source directory using an optional `--sourcedir` parameter.
 Additionally, provide for the BSgenome forging and CAGE data preprocessing in one go with an option `--forge` and for BSgenome forging only - with an option `--forge-only`.

 * Forge a BSgenome and proceed with CAGE preprocessing using the forged BSgenome and a FASTA file.
 The FASTA file should either be provided for the BSgenome forging and, hence, located in the `source_dir`, or be provided with the `--fasta` option: